|

 Instructions

-are gone.
 If you use snow, add water to form a thick slush.
+Adding water

-cooling.
-Sprinkle about one cup of table salt evenly over the
+hastens cooling.
+Sprinkle about one cup of table salt

-the bottles to cool in the ice bath for thirty minutes.
-(A longer
+Allow the bottles to cool in the ice bath for thirty

 Remove a bottle form the ice bath and open it.
 The solution will solidify starting at the top moving downward.
 Within 30 seconds, the contents will have solidified.
 View a movie of this process:

-developed to the bottom of the bottle, it appears to be completely
+bottom of the bottle, it appears to be completely solid with

-with little or no liquid.
-Pour the contents into a plastic cup or
+little or no liquid.
+Pour the contents into a plastic cup

-beaker.
-The contents will pour quite easily as a slush and
+or beaker.
+The contents will pour quite easily as a slush

 Teaching tips